CommuniCityProject/communicity_toolbox/toolbox/Projects/Keypoints/README.md

 - **``POST``** _/ngsi-ld/v1/notify_

-  It is used by the context broker to notify the activation of a subscription.
+  Route to notify the activation of a subscription (usually used by a context broker)

   - **Query parameters**